 Hugh writes extensively on professional liability.
-He is the editor of the chapters on solicitors and barristers in Jackson and Powell on Professional Liability (Sweet & Maxwell 8th edition 2017), and has been since 1992.
-He is the author of Lawyers’ Liabilities Sweet & Maxwell 2002 (2nd edn, new edition in preparation), and nearly thirty articles in a variety of academic journals, particularly Professional Negligence.
+He is the editor of the chapters on solicitors and barristers in Jackson and Powell on Professional Liability (Sweet & Maxwell 9th edition 2022), and has been since 1992, as well as being a general editor.
+He is the author of Lawyers’ Liabilities Sweet & Maxwell 2002 (2nd edn), and nearly thirty articles in a variety of academic journals, particularly Professional Negligence.

 Hugh’s trial work has taken him to all divisions of the High Court, particularly the Chancery Division, as well as the County Court, and many arbitrations.
 He also has extensive experience of ADR, and has taken part as advocate in over fifty mediations.
 He is very comfortable with a wide variety of complex technical evidence, from medical to engineering, including statistical analysis.